 With the Portland and Seattle housing markets still rolling along at a steady smolder, homeowners are increasingly turning away from trading up to new homes and instead casting their eyes toward improving their current residence.
 While additions are viable options, remodeling basements is a less invasive—and generally more affordable—path to increasing their square footage.

 While basement remodels can take many shapes—from a big rumpus room for the kids, to a guest bedroom and bathroom suite, to a full ADU—we have found the most successful and satisfying basement projects are designed and conceived of as lower level additions.
-Clients want basements that feel like natural extensions of the main residence with taller ceilings, larger windows, clever or artistic window wells, and a thoughtful connection to the main floor.
+Clients want basements that feel are natural extensions of the main residence with taller ceilings, larger windows, clever or artistic window wells, and a thoughtful connection to the main floor.
 We can connect you to an architect skilled in making this hat trick a reality, taking your basement to another level, so to speak.

 Alright, I’m on board with practically doubling my living space without having to dip a toe in the cutthroat housing market.
 How do I know if my basement is a good candidate for conversion?